plp13/qman/man/qman.1.md

 Upon receiving **SIGUSR1**, the program interrupts its operation and attempts to locate and parse a configuration file, using the process outlined in **CONFIGURATION**.

+This feature fails to work with certain terminals, and should be considered experimental.

 # EXIT STATUS
 | Value | Description                                                          |